 Why should I subscribe?
 Can’t I just read the articles on the web site?

-When you subscribe, every week you will receive the magazine in your e-mail.
+If you prefer to read the articles on the website, you can do that, but when you subscribe, every week you will receive the newest edition of the magazine in your e-mail.
 It will have all the new articles with information on upcoming events, coverage of recent events and lots of ideas for gardens right here in Western New York.
 Subscribing is the best way to make sure you don’t miss anything.
 And it’s free!

-I don’t live in Erie or Niagara County.
+I don’t live in Western New York.
 May I subscribe?

 Of course!
-We know that tourists, residents of neighboring counties and former residents of Erie and Niagara Counties are interested in gardening, too.
+We know that tourists, residents of neighboring areas and former residents of Western New York are interested in gardening, too.
 Our magazine, like Western New York itself, is too wonderful to try to keep to ourselves.
 If you enjoy our magazine, you are welcome to subscribe.

 How can my gardening organization get events on your Upcoming Events Page?